 Injury Attorneys | Restoring LivesTM

-All 50 states have child seat laws, but these laws differ from state to state.
-What they have in common is that they require young children to travel in approved child restraint devices and require older children to use adult safety belts.
+Child restraint systems, such as car seats or booster seats, are based on age, height, and weight.
+All 50 states have child seat laws regulating these requirements.
+While these laws differ from state to state, they have something important in common: They require young children to travel in approved child restraint devices and older children to use adult safety belts.

-If you or your child have been injured as a result of a car accident, you are urged to contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or your child have been injured as a result of a car accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Drivers in the United States must carry some form of car insurance liability coverage.
 Minimum coverage varies by state.
 Car Insurance Rates in Indiana You…

 Earlier this month, an Indiana teen barely escaped a traffic accident with her life.
 Accident Details On the morning of June 18, 2015, seventeen-year-old Hanna…

 When a vehicle comes to a sudden stop, such as during a truck collision or car accident, anyone occupying the vehicle could hit the dashboard,…